TiendaNube/api-docs/guides/Payment Provider/README.md

 ### Glossary

 #### Payment Provider
-Actually, short for Payment Service Provider, is any entity the provides the means to allow a buyer to pay the merchant for purchased goods or hired services.
+Actually, short for Payment Service Provider, is any entity that provides the means to allow a buyer to pay the merchant for purchased goods or hired services.
 These _means_ include all the necessary information to inform the potential buyer about the available methods, installments, promotions, etc, as well as the means to actually make a payment.

 #### Payment Method Type
-It can be any of, but not limited to:
+Including but not limited to:
 - Credit Card
 - Debit Card
 - Bank Debit
 - Boleto (Brasil only)
-- Ticket (Argentina ony, e.g. _Pago Fácil_, _RapiPago_, etc)
+- Ticket (Argentina only, e.g. _Pago Fácil_, _RapiPago_, etc)
 - Wire Transfer
 - Cash
 - Others

 #### Payment Method
-For instance, if the Payment Method Type is Credit Card, then an example of plain Payment Method would be Visa, Mastecard or American Express.
-For some types, for example like Bank Debit, only have one Payment Method which happens to be Bank Debit.
+For instance, if the Payment Method Type is Credit Card, an example of Payment Method would be Visa, Mastecard or American Express.
+For some types, for example Bank Debit, only one Payment Method is available (in this case Bank Debit).
 Though it's redundant, it leaves space for future variations.

 #### Payment Option
 Once a Payment Method has been chosen, a Payment Option is needed to complete the payment.
-For example, if you want to pay for Visa, the buyer can fill up the credit card form in the store's website or go to the Payment Provider's checkout and follow the steps on their page and finally be redirected back to the store's website.
+For example, if you want to pay with Visa, the buyer can fill up the credit card form in the store's website or go to the Payment Provider's checkout and follow the steps on their page and finally be redirected back to the store's website.

 #### Payment App
 One very important concept to understand is that a _Nuvemshop_ Payment App, in development terms, more often than not, implies the implementation of both, Nuvemshop's APIs and the payment provider's APIs, into one same web application, both living together.
 These API's are both, REST (backend) and Javascript (frontend) APIs.